giantswarm/rfc/management-cluster-access/README.md

 ### Service account tokens

-Other than client certficiates, we could also look at service accounts as a means of managing access.
+Other than client certificates, we could also look at service accounts as a means of managing access.

 - Service accounts can be rotated so they carry less risk in that regard than client certificates.
 - This should not be a standard access method for human engineers.